 If your have set the docker size considerably smaller to save space, this option might be helpful to you.
 This allows you to set whether or not the selector will give a zoomed view of the selector in a size specified by you, you have these options for the zoom selector:

-The size given here, is also the size of the Main Color Selector and the MyPaint Shade Selector when they are called with shift + I and shift`+:kbd:`M, respectively.
+The size given here, is also the size of the Main Color Selector and the MyPaint Shade Selector when they are called with the Shift + I and Shift + M shortcuts, respectively.

 - Hide Pop-up on click